sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 ## Guidelines for Functions

 - Use Arrow Functions: Use arrow functions instead of traditional function expressions to write shorter, more concise code.
-- Document all public methods with inputs, outputs, and potential errors.
+- Document functions with inputs, outputs, and potential errors.
 - Keep documentation up-to-date with code changes.
 - No documentation required for getters and setters.
-- Document all public classes with a description of their purpose.
+- Document all classes with a description of their purpose.
 - Limit the number of function arguments to 7; use payloads for more.
 - Avoid overly long methods; keep methods ideally fitting within a single screen view.
 Refactor as needed.
 - Consider redesigning classes with too many fields.